 Mr. Ellington assisted University of Georgia School of Law Professor Ronald Carlson with the 1993 revision of Trial Handbook for Georgia Lawyers, (2d ed.
 1993), Green’s Georgia Law of Evidence (5th ed.), and West Publishing’s Dynamics of Trial Practice (Carlson and Inwinkelried).

 He is a former Pupil and Barrister of the Joseph Henry Lumpkin American Inn of Court.
 He is currently a Barrister in the Columbus American Inn of Court.
 Mr. Ellington was named to the Georgia Rising Stars/Super Lawyers list by his legal peers and colleagues from 2007 to 2009.
 He is a Past President of the Columbus Bar Association.

 Mr. Ellington is also involved in the Columbus community.
 He’s been a volunteer with his local chapter of United Way, is Past President of the Columbus Optimist Club, and served on the Board of Directors of the Georgia Legal Services Program from 2013 to 2015.

-Mr. Ellington litigates class actions on behalf of both individual and corporate plaintiffs and defendants, tort cases on behalf of both individual and corporate plaintiffs and defendants, breach of fiduciary duty and breach of contract litigation involving businesses, and ad valorem tax litigation.
+Mr. Ellington has litigated class actions on behalf of both individual and corporate plaintiffs and defendants, tort cases on behalf of both individual and corporate plaintiffs and defendants, breach of fiduciary duty and breach of contract litigation involving business, and ad valorem tax litigation.